IsurangaCooray/IsurangaCooray/README.md

 ## 👩‍🔬 About Me:

--🔭 I’m a Physics Researcher | Lecturer specializing in Theoretical and Computational Physics
+🔭 I’m a Physics Researcher | Lecturer specializing in Theoretical and Computational Physics

--🧠 I’m currently exploring Machine Learning applications in Physics
+🧠 I’m currently exploring Machine Learning applications in Physics

--🏛️ affiliation:  University of Colombo | University of Louisville
+🏛️ affiliation :  University of Colombo | University of Louisville

--🧩 interests:
+🧩 interests :
   - Quantum Mechanics
   - Relativity & Cosmology
   - Particle Physics